MarcinKuriata/cyclistic-bike-share-analysis/README.md

 ---

 ## 6. Act Phase (Business Recommendations)

+Based on the analysis, casual riders and annual members use the bikes for completely different reasons.
+Casual riders treat them as weekend entertainment, while members use them as daily transport to work.

+Here are three simple and practical recommendations for Lily Moreno to convert casual riders into members:

+### 1. Create a Seasonal "Weekend Pass"
+* **Why:** Casual riders use bikes mostly on weekends (~43% of their rides) and take long trips (~40 mins).
+A full-year membership is unattractive to someone who doesn't commute during the week.
+* **Action:** Offer a cheaper pass covering weekends only, or give casual users a discount on the annual membership based on the money they already spent on weekend single passes.

+### 2. Put QR Codes and Ads at Waterfront & Park Stations
+* **Why:** The vast majority of casual rides start near tourist spots and parks (like *Streeter Dr & Grand Ave*, *Lake Shore Dr*, or *Millennium Park*).
+* **Action:** Place physical ads, posters, and simple QR codes directly at these specific stations showing how much cheaper an annual pass is compared to buying multiple single-ride passes.

+### 3. Run Summer Promotions (May – August)
+* **Why:** Casual riding drops almost to zero in winter and explodes in the summer (over 186k rides in August vs. under 5k in January/February).
+* **Action:** Focus the marketing budget and social media campaigns on late spring and summer (May–August), when casual riders are actually active and paying attention.## 6.
+Act Phase (Business Recommendations)

 Based on the behavioral differences identified between casual riders and annual members, here are three targeted, data-backed recommendations for Lily Moreno (Director of Marketing):